-Samples for dissolved organic carbon (DOC) and nutrient analyses were filtered immediately after collection (precombusted 450 °C 0.7 $\mu$ m, GF/F), and then acidified with HCI (pH < 2).
+Samples for DOC and nutrient analyses were filtered immediately after collection (precombusted 450 °C 0.7 $\mu$ m, GF/F), and then acidified with HCl (pH < 2).
 Filtered, unacidified waters were collected for optical analyses and biological oxygen demand (BOD) assays.
 Enzyme activity assays were also measured upon GF/F filtered waters during the laboratory-based and incubation experiments.
 EEAs in survey samples were measured on unfiltered surface waters, reducing preparation and assay measurement times.
-Optical analyses were always conducted within 48 h of collection.
+Optical analyses were always conducted within 48 hrs of collection.
 Enzyme and BOD assays were started immediately after filtration.
 All samples were stored cool (4 °C) and in the dark until processing began.
 All measurements, except nutrient analyses, were conducted on-site at the North-East Science Station, Siberia.

-Dissolved organic carbon, total nitrogen, and optical analyses
+Dissolved organic carbon, total nitrogen and optical analyses

-Dissolved organic carbon (DOC) and total dissolved nitrogen (TDN) were measured on a Shimadzu TOC-V analyzer equipped with an inline chemiluminescence detection unit (TNM-1) using established protocols (Mann et al., 2012).
-Chromophoric dissolved organic matter measurements were made using a dual-beam spectrophotometer (Shimadzu UV-1800) and referenced against blank nanopure water spectra.
-UV- visible scans between 200 and 800 nm were collected at room temperature in 10 mm quartz cells.
-Specific UV absorbance (SUVA254) was calculated as the decadal absorption coefficient at 254 nm divided by the DOC concentration (L mg C-1 m-1).
-SUVA254 has been shown to be a sensitive indicator of DOM aromaticity (Weishaar et al., 2003; Spencer et al., 2012).
+Dissolved organic carbon (DOC) and total dissolved nitrogen (TDN) were measured on a Shimadzu TOC-V analyzer equipped with an inline chemiluminescence detection unit (TNM-1) using established protocols (Mann et al. 2012).
+Chromophoric dissolved organic matter (CDOM) measurements were made using a dual-beam spectrophotometer (Shimadzu UV-1800) and referenced against blank nanopure water spectra.
+UV-visible scans between 200 - 800 nm were collected at room temperature in 10 mm quartz cells.
+Specific UV absorbance (SUVA254) was calculated as the decadal absorption coefficient at 254 nm divided by the DOC concentration (L mgC-1 m-1).
+SUVA254 has been shown to be a sensitive indicator of DOM aromaticity (Weishaar et al. 2003; Spencer et al. 2012).

-Extracellular enzyme assays and biological oxygen demand
+Extracellular enzyme assays (EEA's) and biological oxygen demand

 The potential enzyme activities of up to six extracellular enzymes, involved in catalyzing the cleavage of a range of organic matter compounds, were investigated (Table 2).
 Assays were conducted on freshly collected samples using p-nitrophenol (pnp) linked substrates (Sigma Aldrich) and measured on a 96-well plate reader (Biotek Powerwave XS2).
-Phenol oxidase was assayed using L-3, 4-dihydroxyphenylalanine (L-DOPA) and leucine aminopeptidase using L-leucine p-nitroanilide (Table 2).
+Phenol oxidase was assayed using L-3,4-dihydroxyphenylalanine (L-DOPA) and leucine aminopeptidase using L-leucine p-nitroanilide (Table 2).
 Substrate concentrations of 5 mM were used for all enzymes, except LAP and NAG due to their solubility (2 mM).
-At least four replicate wells were averaged across each sample and triplicate subsamples used for each sample treatment.
-The variation across wells was typically <5% (max.
+At least four replicate wells were averaged across each sample and triplicate sub-samples used for each sample treatment.
+The variation across wells was typically < 5% (max.
 10%) and linear activity kinetics were assured by measurements at 4+ timepoints per assay.
-Each well received 200 $\mu$ l of sample waters with 50 $\mu$ l of substrate and enzyme.
+Each well received 200 $\mu$ L of sample waters with 50 $\mu$ L of substrate and enzyme.
 Substrate and sample blank controls were always run on the same plate and were subtracted from sample values.
-Plates were incubated at 20 °C and measured periodically over 1-8 h.
-Potential activities were expressed as the rate of pnp accumulation per hour (nmol $l^{-1} h^{-1}$ ).
-Protocols for pnp-linked assays are available from the Enzymes in the
+Plates were incubated at 20 °C and measured periodically over 1-8 hours.
+Potential activities were expressed as the rate of pnp accumulation per hour (nmol L-1 h-1).
+Protocols for pnp-linked assays are available from the Enzymes in the Environment RCN webpage (enzymes.nrel.colostate.edu).
+We acknowledge that by using these fixed substrate concentrations we did not measure in-situ activity rates per se, instead we assessed potential activity rates that are comparable across sites or treatments and influenced only by DOM composition, which was our stated aim.
+We avoided directly comparing EEAs measured in experimental waters with those measured in survey waters due to the differences in sample preparation.